 In clear, cold autumn sunshine on Oct.
 25, the Queen unveiled the new Brookwood Memorial in the Brookwood military cemetery, near Woking, Surrey.

-In clear, cold autumn sunshine on Oct.
+Background: In clear, cold autumn sunshine on Oct.
 25, the Queen unveiled the new Brookwood Memorial in the Brookwood military cemetery, near Woking, Surrey.
 More than 5,400 Commonwealth and Allied soldiers, sailors and airmen are buried there.

 The Memorial commemorates 3,500 men and women of the Commonwealth and Empire Forces "to whom the fortune of war denied a known and honoured grave".

 More than 7,000 people attended the memorial service, including relatives who had flown from Canada and Australia, and ex-members of the resistance movements in Europe.
 Among the names of resistance fighters engraved on the Memorial is that of Violette Szabo G.C., who was killed by NAZI forces in France.

 The Memorial is an open circular colonnade of Portland stone.
 Sixteen piers support a narrow roof above which rises a low clerestory.
 The names of those commemorated are carved on 28 panels of green slate set on either face of 14 of the piers.
 A curved stone wall between the remaining piers, facing into the central court, bears an inscription telling the object of the Memorial.
 Eventually this wall will be surrounded by a wide grassed walks bounded by curved yew hedges with recessed seats and flower beds, the whole framed by eight weeping willows.